lousydropout/collab-canvas/README.md

 ## 🤝 Contributing

-This MVP is complete and successful.
+This project is complete and successful.
 Recent improvements include:

 - **Ellipse Support** - Added ellipse creation and manipulation
 - **Batching System** - Optimized updates for smoother multi-user collaboration